-Arterial thrombosis, also known as atherothrombosis due to its association with atheroma rupture, occurs in the acteries.
-The blood stable valued by atrial fibrillation may also cause this type of thrombosis.
-Larynx
+Arterial thrombosis, also known as atherothrombosis due to its association with atheroma rupture, occurs in the arteries.
+The blood stasis caused by atrial fibrillation may also cause this type of thrombosis.

-There are multiple causes for stroke, including is them?, hemorrhage and embolus in the brain.
-Stroke due to a blood clot in the brain usually build gradually around an atherosclerotic plaque.
+There are multiple causes for stroke, including ischemia, hemorrhage and embolus in the brain.
+Stroke due to a blood clot in the brain usually builds gradually around an atherosclerotic plaque.

-Myocardial infarction may also be caused by a thrombus, in the coronary artery and is associated with ischemia.
-The reduced oxygen supply to the heart cells, as a result of the Ribs blockage, results in cell death and myocardial infarction.
+Myocardial infarction may also be caused by a thrombus in the coronary artery and is associated with ischemia.
+The reduced oxygen supply to the heart cells, as a result of the blockage, results in cell death and myocardial infarction.